DEQrmichie/odeqtmdl/README.md

 # odeqtmdl

-The odeqtmdl R package includes databases of TMDL information from non-tribal Oregon TMDLs and a set of functions that assist in assessment of water quality data against select TMDL targets.
-Currently the databases are incomplete.
+The odeqtmdl R package includes data tables of TMDL information from non-tribal Oregon TMDLs and a set of functions that assist in assessment of water quality data against select TMDL targets.
+The data tables are still in development and for some TMDLs may be with incomplete.
 See each relevant TMDL document for the official record.

 https://www.oregon.gov/deq/wq/tmdls/Pages/default.aspx